roar-net/problem-statements/problems/service-placement/problem-statement-sp.md

 Each instance file contains a graph, the requests, and their services requirements.

 The first line contains an integer denoting the number of nodes $N$.
 Each of the following $N$ lines gives the information for a node.
-In particular, for each node there are 4 comma separated numbers (the first 3 are integers, the last is a floating point number), denoting the id of the node, the total CPU (in MIPS), the total RAM (in Mb), the energy consumption of the processing (in Watt), and the processing time (in s), respectively.
+In particular, for each node there are 4 comma separated numbers (the first 3 are integers, the last is a floating point number), denoting the ID of the node, the total CPU (in MIPS), the total RAM (in Mb), and the processing time (in s), respectively.

-After the nodes, there is a line with a single integer $E$ denoting the number of edges.
+After the nodes, there is a line with a single integer denoting the number of edges.
-Each edge contains the connected nodes, the bandwidth (in Mbps), the energy consumption of the communication (in Watt), and the latency (in s).
+Each edge contains the connected nodes, the bandwidth (in Mbps), and the latency (in s).

 Then, the requests start.
-The first line contains **R** number of requests.
+The first line contains $R$ number of requests.
 Each request contains the source node, the destination node, and the requested bandwidth.

 Afterwards, the services for each request are described.
-The first line contains **S$_r$** number of services for each given request.
+The first line contains $S_r$ number of services for each given request.
 Each service contains the requested CPU (in MIPS) and RAM (in Mb).

-Constraints:
+Constraints:\
-    - $N \geq 2$
+    - $N \geq 2$\
-    - $E \geq N-1$
+    - $E \geq N-1$\
-    - $R \geq 1$
+    - $R \geq 1$\
     - $S_r \geq 1$

 ## Solution file

 The solution file starts with the path for the first request, followed by the node where each service of the request is placed.
+The nodes in the first line must be comma separated and, afterwards, there should be one line per service after the path.

 The number of requests and services for each request in the solution file must match the values of the instance file, as well as the source and destination nodes for each request.